fbeauKmi/update_klipper_and_mcus/README.md

 UKAM is not so small bash script to update or rollback klipper/kalico and mcus (main, rpi, can, pico, ... ) and **keep trace of config file for the next update !**
 >

-> [!WARNING]
+> [!NOTE]
 > ### Good to know.
-> Modern MCUs have limited write cycles (>100K cycles for an EEPROM, about 10K cycles for a STM32 chip).
-Updating the firmware with each release could shorten the life of your MCU.
+> Modern MCUs have limited write cycles (>100K cycles for an EEPROM, about 10K
+> cycles for a STM32 chip).
+Updating the firmware with each release could shorten
+> the life of your MCU.
 >
 > ### How often should I use UKAM?
-> UKAM checks the firmware version and skip flashing process if firmware is already
+> UKAM checks the firmware version and skips the flashing process if firmware is
-> up to date.
+> already at host version.
 >
 > There's often no point to keep firmware version aligned to host version.
 Major
 > changes in Klipper come from host code and documentation.